 Last Updated on May 12, 2021

-Cultured marble urns are elegantly constructed containers for holding cremated remains.
-“Cultured marble,” as opposed to natural marble, is a man-made product created by combining real stone particles with resin in a mold along with pigmentation for color.
+“Cultured” marble, as opposed to natural marble, is a man-made product created by combining real marble stone particles with resin in a mold along with pigmentation for color.

 As a cremation urn, cultured marble is an excellent choice for a memorial.

 1. Cultured Marble Urns are Affordable

 Depending on the policies of the cemetery, a cultured marble urn will typically double as a burial vault.
 Since the cultured marble does not decay, and urn vault will not be required, saving you the expense of purchasing an additional product.

 2. Cultured Marble Urns are Long-Lasting

-Cremation urns are available in many types of materials, from ones purposefully designed to quickly biodegrade (such as sand, paper, cornstarch, salt, and more), to types that are breakable (like ceramic), bendable (metal), or that will eventually decay (wood).
+Cremation urns are available in many types of materials, from ones purposefully designed to quickly biodegrade (such as sand, paper, salt, and more), to types that are breakable (like ceramic), bendable (metal), or that will eventually decay (wood).

 As a great imitation of real stone, cultured marble won’t decay or biodegrade – that’s why it is a choice material for burial vaults.
 Cultured marble is also commonly used for high-use functions such as countertops, shower and wall linings.

 For this reason, if you’re keeping and displaying the cultured marble urn at home, we recommend you choose a resting place that isn’t reached by direct sunlight.
 This will ensure that the color and beauty of the urn will endure.

 3. Cultured Marble Urns are Customizable

 The bold block font combined with an elegant script makes for a lovely inscription.
 We can color fill the engraving with gold, black, or silver if you desire some extra contrast.

 4. Cultured Marble Urns are Easily Sealed

 For all practical purposes, this means that the only entry point is through the intended opening, which is a threaded stopper in the bottom center of the urn.

-Once the urn is filled, you can simply put a bead of glue, plumber’s tape, or other sealant onto the thread of the stopper, ensuring that the remains are completely secured and well sealed inside the urn.
+Once the urn is filled, you can simply put a bead of glue, plumber’s tape, or other sealant onto the thread of the stopper.
+This ensures that the remains are completely secured and well sealed inside the urn.